Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport: Abstract

 \section{Abstract}

-The problem of estimating Wasserstein distances in high-dimensional spaces suffers from the curse of dimensionality: One needs an exponential (w.r.t. dimension) number of samples for the distance between two measures to be comparable to that evaluated using i.i.d samples.
-Therefore, using the optimal transport (OT) geometry in machine learning involves regularizing it, one way or another.
-One of the greatest achievements of the OT literature in recent years lies in regularity theory: one can prove under suitable hypothesis that the OT map between two measures is Lipschitz, or, equivalently when studying 2-Wasserstein distances, that the Brenier convex potential (whose gradient yields an optimal map) is a smooth function.
-We propose in this work to go backwards, and adopt instead regularity as a regularization tool.
-We propose algorithms working on discrete measures that can recover nearly optimal transport maps that have small distortion, or, equivalently, nearly optimal Brenier potential that are strongly convex and smooth.
-For univariate measures, we show that computing these potentials is equivalent to solving an isotonic regression problem under Lipschitz and strong monotonicity constraints.
-For multivariate measures the problem boils down to a non-convex QCQP problem, which can be relaxed to a semidefinite program.
-Most importantly, we recover as the result of this optimization the values and gradients of the Brenier potential on sampled points, but show how that they can be more generally evaluated on any new point, at the cost of solving a QP for each new evaluation.
-Building on these two formulations we propose practical algorithms to estimate and evaluate transport maps with desired smoothness/strong convexity properties, illustrate their statistical performance and visualize maps on a color transfer task.
+Estimating Wasserstein distances between two high-dimensional densities suffers from the curse of dimensionality: one needs an exponential (wrt dimension) number of samples to ensure that the distance between two empirical measures is comparable to the distance between the original densities.
+Therefore, optimal transport (OT) can only be used in machine learning if it is substantially regularized.
+On the other hand, one of the greatest achievements of the OT literature in recent years lies in regularity theory: \citet{caffarelli2000monotonicity} showed that the OT map between two well behaved measures is Lipschitz, or equivalently when considering 2-Wasserstein distances, that Brenier convex potentials (whose gradient yields an optimal map) are smooth.
+We propose in this work to draw inspiration from this theory and use regularity as a regularization tool.
+We give algorithms operating on two discrete measures that can recover nearly optimal transport maps with small distortion, or equivalently, nearly optimal Brenier potentials that are strongly convex and smooth.
+The problem boils down to solving alternatively a convex QCQP and a discrete OT problem, granting access to the values and gradients of the Brenier potential not only on sampled points, but also out of sample at the cost of solving a simpler QCQP for each evaluation.
+We propose algorithms to estimate and evaluate transport maps with desired regularity properties, benchmark their statistical performance, apply them to domain adaptation and visualize their action on a color transfer task.

-\section{Introduction}
+\section{INTRODUCTION}